matteoxpo/T14D23/README.md

 Exactly.
 Based on the message, it needs to be a search by date, in the "DD.MM.YYYY" format.
 Save the developed program in src/state_search.c, and put the code in src/code.txt.
 For debugging, create an input of the path to the file and the search string by date.
 You still shouldn't upload the entire file into RAM.

 ***== Quest 2 received.
 Create an src/state_search.c program that conducts a search by date in the binary file in the "DD.MM.YYYY" format.
 When launched, the program should receive the path to the file and the search string with a date.
 You cannot upload the entire file into RAM.
 Record the found code in src/code.txt and output it to the console.
-If the input file is empty or any error occurred, output n/a.
+If the input file is empty, record not found or any error occurred, output n/a.
 Build the project using the Makefile.
 Stage name: state_search.
 Executable file name: Quest_2. ==***

 | Input | Output |
 | ----- | ----- |